David Wynn Miller: Activism

 Besides promoting his language, Miller was active as the leader of a group of tax protesters.
 He and his followers espoused the views that income taxes were illegitimate and that the United States' federal courts did not have jurisdiction over them because they were sovereign unto themselves.
 While their views were not distinguishable from those of other sovereign citizen groups, the use of Miller's language made them stand apart.

 The Los Angeles Times called Miller a "far-right activist".
 The Anti-Defamation League described Miller as "one of the most unusual of the 'common law gurus' who travel the country holding seminars and offering legal advice.
 Miller has created his own unique version of English grammar, one that even many sovereign citizens find hard to understand or accept."

 Despite the unusual nature of his theories, Miller became popular as a "guru" within the sovereign citizen movement, which he helped expand to other English-speaking countries.
 Besides the United States, Miller was active in Canada, and later in Australia, New Zealand and the United Kingdom, where he would disrupt court proceedings, file unintelligible documents, and host paid seminars to explain his theories and advertise the use of his language.
 He also called himself a "Plenipotentiary-Judge" of the "Unity States of the World".

 Various defendants attempted to use Miller's language or ideas in courts.
 Not being a licensed lawyer, Miller would file complaints on behalf of his clients with himself as a co-plaintiff, or appear in court as an "agent" or as a McKenzie friend.
 There is no evidence that the use of his language has ever been helpful in legal proceedings.
 In 2010, the Southern Poverty Law Center noted that Miller was one of the few sovereign citizen "gurus" who had "clients in four different countries currently serving prison sentences".
 Courts would typically dismiss Miller's documents as "completely unintelligible" or "incomprehensible" and sometimes declare him a vexatious litigant.

-In 2001 he was banned from entry into Canada for two years after a number of judges had jailed people for contempt of court after they had attempted to use his "truth language" to defend tax evasion charges.
+In 2001 he was banned from entry into Canada for two years after a number of judges had jailed people for contempt of court after they had attempted to use his "truth language" to defend against tax evasion charges.
 In 2011, an Australian barrister, who had been paid by his clients to attend one of Miller's seminars, described Miller's teachings as "the most ridiculous thing I've ever heard in my life."